-An asset class is a collection of assets that share certain risk and return characteristics.
-Some examples are: a collection of large American stocks, a collection of US Government-issued bonds, or a real estate portfolio of shopping malls.
+An asset class is a collection of similar assets that share certain risk and return characteristics.
+Some examples are: a collection of large American stocks (known as the "Large-Cap asset class"), a collection of US Government-issued bonds, or a real estate portfolio of shopping malls.
 This categorization makes it easier to create funds dedicated to investments in similar assets with predictable risk and return characteristics.

 Investors buy funds matching their risk and return preferences.
 Passive investors buy funds that provide broad diversification with low fees.
 These are often referred to as indexed funds—those that mimic the returns of broad, diversified indexes such as the S&P 500 index of large American company stocks.